AdaCore/why3/doc/syntaxref.rst

 within annotations.
 A different name can be specified, using syntax ``with S as x do``.

+.. index:: pair: keyword; while
+.. index:: pair: keyword; break
-.. index:: while loop, for loop, break, continue
+.. index:: pair: keyword; continue

 Break & Continue
 ^^^^^^^^^^^^^^^^

 The ``break`` and ``continue`` statements can be used in ``while``, ``for`` and ``for-each`` loops, with the expected semantics.
 The